concentricsky/django-client-admin/README.md

     - The staff group should _not_ have access to:

         - Deleting any structured content that would cascade delete.
-Instead, have them use the 'is_active' flag to remove content from the front end.
+Instead, have them use an 'is_active' flag to remove content from the front end.

         - Administration apps like Auth and Sites

 ## What's in the works?

-Client Admin wants to:
+Structure:

+- Responsive templates

+- All views re-written as class-based

+- Abstracting list views as reusable ModelTables

+Features:

 - Create a Jinja2 helper that would print the admin menu bar on front-end templates.
 This would most likely be inserted dynamically and position absolutely to maintain the existing front-end structure.

-- Create Jinja2 helpers that insert links to corresponding admin pages for content.
+- Create Jinja2 helpers that insert links to corresponding admin pages for content displayed in front-end templates.
 Again, these would most likely be inserted dynamically and position absolutely to maintain the existing front-end structure.

 - Provide a modal interface to edit WYSIWYG fields (currently CKEditor) directly from the front end.